ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 | Directory          | files
 |:------------------:|---------------------------------------------------------
 | BINARIES           | Executable Files.
-All executables are in BINARIES folder.
+All executables are in the BINARIES folder.
 The system assumes they are launched from there (is the current working directory) and changes directory up a level to access all the other folders.
 | USERS              | History Files.
 Each user’s conversation is tracked by the system and kept in files in the USERS directory.
 A user can return to chat with a personality days later, and the system knows what has happened in previous conversations and that this is the start of a new conversation.
-The system keeps a log file per user recording their conversations for the author (CS does not use this file, it merely records it), and a topic file for each userchatbot pairing, where it stores the current state of conversation for the engine.
+The system keeps a log file per user recording their conversations for the author (CS does not use this file, it merely records it), and a topic file for each user-chatbot pairing, where it stores the current state of conversation for the engine.
 If the script records facts about the user during conversation, these are also stored in the topic file.
 | DICT               | Dictionary Files.
 The DICT folder is the underlying dictionary of the system.
 You probably won’t modify it.
 It has a subfolder ENGLISH which is a full dictionary it uses normally.
 If you are trying to run on a mobile device, you probably want to copy over the contents of BASIC into ENGLISH, to use a smaller dictionary
 | LIVEDATA | Dictionary Extension Files.
 The LIVEDATA folder contains extensions to the dictionary and run-time system that you might change as an advanced author.
 | RAWDATA            | Knowledge Files.
 The RAWDATA folder is where raw data to support chat is kept (though you can keep it anywhere since it’s not compiled into the engine).
 There are folders for HARRY, ONTOLOGY, WORLDDATA, STOCKPILE, NLTK, POSTGRES and QUIBBLES.
 Normally when you define a chatbot, you add a folder with the name of your chatbot.
 That way you can just swallow updates to the main system whenever a new release is created.